fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 -   `textblob`: This is an open source Python library that provides different methods for performing various NLP tasks such as tokenization and PoS tagging.
-It is similar to `nltk`, which was introduced in *Chapter 1, Introduction to Natural Language Processing*.
+It is similar to `nltk`, which was introduced in *Lab 1, Introduction to Natural Language Processing*.
 It is built on the top of `nltk` and is much simpler as it has an easier to use interface and excellent documentation.
 In projects that don\'t involve a lot of complexity,